avishek-sen-gupta/cobol-rekt/README.md

 - Support for namespaces to allow unique addressing of (possibly same) graphs
 - Exporting ASTs, CFGs, and record dependencies to GraphML format

+Cobol-REKT is more of a library of useful things intended to be embedded in more formal reverse engineering workflows/pipelines, rather than being a standalone tool (though you can certainly use it as such).
+Many of the higher-level wrappers are merely sensible defaults; you are encouraged to modify them to suit your needs.

 ## Dependencies

 - The toolkit uses the grammar available in the [Eclipse Che4z Cobol Support project](https://github.com/eclipse-che4z/che-che4z-lsp-for-cobol) to create the parse tree.